-Boiler Alkali boil out is carried out to remove material such as lubricants, oil and rust.
-During manufacturing seamless steel tubes, mill scales are bound to be formed, and some of these can remain inside.
+Boiler Alkali boil out is carried out to remove material such as lubricants, oil, and rust.
+During the manufacturing of seamless steel tubes, mill scales are bound to be formed, and some of these can remain inside.
 During fabrication and erection of the pressure parts, some amount of oil and lubricants can also. get into the tube surface apart from tube weld slag and other materials.

-Before commencing alkali boil out, the boiler is flushed with hot and cold water to remove loose debris and sand.
-During this process, the drum internals should not be in position and care should be taken to avoid water into the super heaters system.
+Before commencing the alkali boil out, the boiler is flushed with hot and cold water to remove loose debris and sand.
+During this process, the drum internals should not be in position and care should be taken to avoid water into the superheaters system.

 Prerequisites alkali boil out of the boiler

 - Mechanical completion of boiler including auxiliaries and piping.

 - Completion of hydraulic test activities and refractory dry-out.

 - Readiness of electrical and instrumentation controls and adequate illumination in and around the boiler house.
 (Electrical power for motorized valves and gauge glass illuminator.)

 - Availability of DM water through boiler feed water pumps.

 - Readiness of sample collection system and availability of required chemicals for the alkali boil out.